 The way it will work is that on 12 Mondays through 2021 we’ll be getting together on Zoom to discuss a particular movie, with all participants having watched it over the preceding weekend so it’s fresh in our minds.
 We’ll be discussing these finance classics; every one of them offers a great deal of entertaining insight and many, many talking points.

 For a bit of fun we’ll be voting on “Best finance film, ever!” at the end of the year.

 These will be FREE-TO-ATTEND EVENTS, like our group meetings.

 All will be from 6:00pm to 7:00pm UK time, via Zoom

-If you have any queries about any of the below events, please contact Alexandra, Head of Events.
+If you have any queries about any of the below events, please contact Harvey, our Interim Head of Events.

 The Fall of Barings, The Rise of the TTF Film Club